JayanthBobbili/AI-Driven-Workflow-Automation-using-Microsoft-Power-Platform/README.md

 | 🟡 Medium | review, request, update, fix, please check, follow up | "please review this change" |
 | 🟢 Low | FYI, no rush, whenever, suggestion, nice to have | "fyi no rush whenever you can" |

-Exclamation marks and ALL CAPS words add a +1 boost to the High score.

 ### API Endpoints